 Knowledge of and ability to work on large data communications networks and IT infrastructure supporting highly available systems and applications.
 Demonstrated ability to deliver results on time with high quality.

 Excellent problem-solving skills.
-Must be able to think independently, work collaboratively and contribute to an active intellectual environment.
+Must be able to think independently, work collaboratively and contribute to the final resolution.

 Must show good judgment and ability to schedule and lead a small group of people and/or projects.